 CDR synchronization

-There is no rated CDR/XDR synchronization in real time between Comverse ONE RT and VNP’s BSS.
 The rated CDR synchronization back to BSS will be handled by ELCOM.
 Comverse will provide the rated XDR for transactions which are rated and charged in real time.
 The rating server generates real-time CDRs in the form of an ASCII text file that contains information in addition to that provided in usage files.
 The name of any billing file has the following format:

 IPbill.<cename>.<seq>.<nnnnnnnnnn>